teeaarbee/blog/content/Welcome_to_newsite.md

 Alright so that’s about it for this short blog, make sure you have subscribed to my email newsletter by clicking [here](https://teeaarbee.com/#blog).
 I have not yet learned to control it tho, so for the next few blogs I might announce via [my Instagram](https://www.instagram.com/teeeaaarbeee) stories.

-As time passes on I will slowly develop both this [my main home page site](https://www.teeaarbee.com) to look well organized and appealing.
+As time passes on I will slowly develop this and [my main home page site](https://www.teeaarbee.com) to look more well organized and appealing.
 I realized it takes time and experience to build something great and no matter how many tweaks I make now, I won’t be able to get the results I am looking for, unless I allow time to pass and teach me more.
 With that being said, I hope to see you in the next one.

 Also try reacting and or commenting *[You can comment anonymously use any random email you want]* below,